ilynivin/PortfolioWebsite/README.md

 ## Favicon

-The Favicon is made by : https://favicon.io
+The Favicon is made by : https://favicon.io . in under [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/#)

 Contribute the [Author](https://twitter.com/johnsorrentino)